-- Generally for development there are no more than 8 holes on any one delay. - Typically, a charge weight per hole of no more than about 5kg will be used unless previous blasts have indicated a higher-than acceptable vibration.
-Where elevated vibration is experienced, the blast design will be reassessed as outlined above in s7.2.2.
+- Generally, for development there are no more than 8 holes on any one delay. - Typically, a charge weight per hole of no more than about 5 kg will be used unless previous blasts have indicated a higher-than acceptable vibration.
+Where elevated vibration is experienced, the blast design will be reassessed as outlined above in section 8.2.2.